Nov 17, 2021

 Whether in life or while managing inventory, you need to pick your battles!
 When managing your inventory, you cannot fight every challenge that pops up every day.
 So, how do you choose which challenge you want to take on?
 By classifying your inventory, you can focus on the right challenges.
 Since the stock items are in groups, you can stop wasting your time on the unimportant items and focus on the items that make a difference to your business: the items that bring you the turnover - your AH items.

 2) Invest working capital on products that deliver sales

-However, if you ordered too much of a High-Velocity item, it may not be a massive problem as those items move quickly.
-You should only worry about these items if you ordered a few months' worth of extra units.
-But an extra week or two of High-Velocity items won't really matter.
+Remember, if you order too much of a high-velocity item, it may not be a massive problem as those items move quickly.
+You should only worry about these items if you ordered a few months' worth of extra units as an extra week or two of high-velocity items won't hurt your inventory.

-4) Let an automated system manage less important items automatically
+4) Let an automated inventory system manage less important items automatically

 Written by Barry Kukkuk